dart-lang/language/resources/type-system/subtyping.md

 #### Union on the right

 Suppose `T1` is `FutureOr<S1>`.
-The rules above have eliminated the possibility that `T0` is of the form `FutureOr<S0`.
+The rules above have eliminated the possibility that `T0` is of the form `FutureOr<S0>` or `S0?`.
 The only rules that could possibly apply then are right union introduction, left intersection introduction, or the variable bounds rules.
 Combining these yields the following preliminary disjunctive rule:

 - `T1` is `FutureOr<S1>` and
   - either `T0 <: Future<S1>`